jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ## User-defined Functions

-JuMP natively supports the set of univariate and multivariate recognized by the `MOI.Nonlinear` submodule.
+JuMP natively supports the set of univariate and multivariate functions recognized by the `MOI.Nonlinear` submodule.
 In addition to this list of functions, it is possible to register custom *user-defined* nonlinear functions.
 User-defined functions can be used anywhere in [`@NLobjective`](@ref), [`@NLconstraint`](@ref), and